 In total, self-employed persons comprise 14.7% of the resident workforce in Singapore as of June 2020.
 This is up from 13.5% as of June 2019.

-As a self-employed person, you are required to contribute to your own CPF account each year.
+As a self-employed person in Singapore, you are required to contribute to your own CPF account each year.

-How Much Do Self-Employed Persons Have To Contribute To Their CPF?
+How Much Do Self-Employed Persons Have To Contribute To Their CPF Every Year?

 Unlike salaried employees, self-employed persons in Singapore are only required to contribute to their own MediSave Account (MA).
-You only need to do this if you have a net trade income of above $6,000 a year, that you submit to IRAS.
+Furthermore, it is only mandatory if you have a net trade income of above $6,000 a year, that you submit to IRAS.

-The amount you contribute to your MediSave Account also varies according to your age and salary.
+The amount you contribute to your MediSave Account also varies according to your age and trade income.